 Suppose line segments CD and EF have the same length and are both equivalent to 32 (i.e., CD = 32 and EF = 32).
 Thus, CD and EF are congruent segments.
 We use the symbol ≅ to show congruence, but we will use the equal sign “=” to show that the segments have equal measurements.

-It will be easier if we provide an illustration of the given problem above.
+It will be easier if we illustrate the given problem above.

 Since line XY bisects OP at point S, then S is the midpoint of OP.
 It means that S divides OP into congruent segments OS and PS.